-Today, I’m going to show you five ways to incorporate spiritual wellbeing into your day.
+In this article we list five ways to incorporate spiritual wellbeing into your day.
 Whether you’re a busy professional who’s always on the go, a college student studying for finals, or a well-to-do business person running their first company, these tips will help you keep spiritual wellbeing at the top of your priority list—no matter how busy your day gets.

 A great way to get your spiritual guidance for the day is to listen to audio sermons.
 With podcasts, YouTube, and even prayer apps, you can have access to just about any sermon you can think of, provided it’s been recorded for audio streaming.
-Pray.com is a great place to start, and offers prayers from one of the nation’s top evangelicals.
-Sam Rodriguez prayers will help get you through the day and remind you that spirituality isn’t something to take for granted.

 The great thing about audio prayers or sermons is that you can take them anywhere.
 You can listen in the car, in the office, at home, or while you’re out and about.
 Replace your morning commute playlist or podcast with a prayer session or sermon instead.
 That way, you can really focus on the message that’s being delivered.
-While it’s still ok to listen to audio feeds throughout the day, they serve a better purpose when you can fully absorb their message(s).
+While it’s still OK to listen to audio feeds throughout the day, they serve a better purpose when you can fully absorb their message(s).

 Many audio prayers don’t require a subscription or a fee to listen.
 There are thousands of free videos on YouTube, but sometimes, the best content is streamed on a premium plan.
 Decide how often you want to stream, or what kind of content you need, and go from there.
 There’s sure to be a plan to fit your needs and budget from one of the many hundreds of prayer services out there.